Masterbheif117/Grpc-Chat/README.md

     -run the build script as follows "./build.sh"
 3. **Run the client/clients**
     -The server should be running.
 After the server is running, you can start the client or clients on a new terminal.
-    -For each new client, open a new terminal
-    -The command to run a client is : "docker-compose run grpc-chat-client"
+    -For each new client, open a new terminal (open two new terminals to be able to start a conversation with two "users") -The command to run a client is : "docker-compose run grpc-chat-client"
 ## Extra Info